CMahesh/CowinSearchBot/README.md

 3. Number of dates from the start date to search
 4. Vaccine Type(COVISHIELD, COVAXIN)
 5. Age (18+ or 45+)
+6. Added the option to select Free, Paid or Any for vaccination fee.

 ##By District
 More than one District can be selected from the dropdown.